We love play.

 We guard our children's free time for exploration.

 When it comes to learning activities, we invite kids, rather than require them to participate.
 And yet, a majority of parents have reported that our program helped advance their child's academic and social skills, particularly language development and strengthened vocabulary.
+It was these successes that led to the 2023 implementation of our language immersion program.

 When educators prioritize well, the results of even short periods of learning-focused time can be amazing.